-- Consolidated debt: Includes all debts of the borrower determined in accordance with IFRS, excluding obligations owing under hedge agreements. - Aggregate assets: Includes the appraised value of multi-residential rental and commercial real property. - Annualized debt service coverage ratio: Calculated as the ratio of consolidated EBITDA to debt service on an annualized basis.
-Consolidated EBITDA includes consolidated net income before interest expense, income tax expense, amortization of income properties, depreciation and amortization, and certain other non-cash items.
-Debt service is calculated as the sum of consolidated interest expense and all regularly scheduled principal payments other than balloon, bullet, or similar payments that repay the debt in full. - Consolidated tangible net worth: Includes stated capital or equivalent amounts in respect of issued and outstanding Units less amounts attributable to outstanding Units that are redeemable prior to the maturity date of the facility, amounts attributable to certain intangible assets, and amounts attributable to the interests of any unitholder in any subsidiary.
+- Consolidated debt: Includes all debts of the borrower determined in accordance with IFRS, excluding obligations owing under hedge agreements. - Aggregate assets: Includes the appraised value of multi-residential rental and commercial real property. - Annualized debt service coverage ratio: Calculated as the ratio of adjusted NOI to debt service on an annualized basis.
+Debt service is calculated as the sum of consolidated interest expense and all regularly scheduled principal payments other than balloon, bullet, or similar payments that repay the debt in full. - Consolidated tangible net worth: Includes stated capital or equivalent amounts in respect of issued and outstanding Units less amounts attributable to outstanding Units that are redeemable prior to the maturity date of the facility, amounts attributable to certain intangible assets, and amounts attributable to the interests of any unitholder in any subsidiary. - Physical occupancy rate: Calculated as the percentage of the number of suites occupied by one or more tenants paying current rent divided by the total number of suites.